-Ronald Kohanski, PhD. is the Acting Director of the Division of Aging Biology at the National Institute on Aging, NIH.
-Trained as a biochemist, he obtained a PhD in Biochemistry from the University of Chicago in 1981.
-After a postdoctoral fellowship with M. Daniel Lane at the Johns Hopkins University School of Medicine, he held a faculty position at the Mount Sinai School of Medicine for 17 years before returning as a faculty member at Johns Hopkins.
+Ronald A. Kohanski, Ph.D., is the Director Designate of the Division of Aging Biology (DAB) at the National Institute on Aging.
+Dr. Kohanski obtained his Ph.D. in biochemistry with Robert L. Heinrikson at the University of Chicago in 1981.
+After a postdoctoral fellowship with M. Daniel Lane at the Johns Hopkins University School of Medicine, he held a faculty position at the Mount Sinai School of Medicine before returning as a faculty member at Johns Hopkins.
 His fields of research included enzymology and developmental biology of the insulin receptor.
-Dr. Kohanski joined the Division of Aging Biology, NIA in 2005 as a Program Officer, and became Division Deputy Director in 2007.
-Dr. Kohanski has promoted aging research in the specific areas of stem cell biology and cardiovascular biology.
-More broadly he promotes research efforts to expand studies beyond laboratory animals, to address the basic biology of aging explicitly in human populations and non-laboratory animals (domestic and wild populations).
+Dr. Kohanski joined the NIA Division of Aging Biology in 2005 as a program officer and became division deputy director in 2007.

 He promotes research in all areas of the biology of aging, covering basic, applied and translational research through the diverse portfolios managed by DAB program officers.
 A long-standing principle of DAB, dating back 30 years to NIA’s Longevity Assurance Genes funding opportunities, is to bring to the forefront the rate of aging as a guiding principle.
 This is based on the fundamental metric of lifespan and the influence of genetic, environmental, dietary, and pharmaceutical manipulations that later lifespan and health at older ages.